palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 | Background Noise Remover | 363 | njmhcidcdbaannpafjdljminaigdgolj |
 | Camera Picture In Picture (PIP Overlay) | 576 | pgejmpeimhjncennkkddmdknpgfblbcl |

-## Technosense Media
+## Netflix Party

 Back in 2023 I pointed out that [“Adblock all advertisements” is malicious and spying on its users](/2023/06/08/another-cluster-of-potentially-malicious-chrome-extensions/#adblock-all-advertisments).
 A year earlier [McAfee already called out a bunch of extensions as malicious](https://www.mcafee.com/blogs/other-blogs/mcafee-labs/malicious-cookie-stuffing-chrome-extensions-with-1-4-million-users/).
 For whatever reason, Google decided to let Adblock all advertisements stay, and three extensions from the McAfee article also remained in Chrome Web Store: Netflix Party, FlipShope and AutoBuy Flash Sales.
+Out of these three, Netflix Party and AutoBuy Flash Sales still (or again) contain malicious functionality.

+**Update** (2025-01-28): This article originally claimed that FlipShope extension was also malicious and listed this extension cluster under the name of its developing company, Technosense Media.
+This was incorrect, the extension merely contained some recognizable but dead code.
+According to Technosense Media, they bought the extension in 2023.
+Presumably, the problematic code was introduced by the previous extension owner and is unused.

 ### Spying on the users